prack/php-rack/README.md

 Getting started
 ===============

-All Prack applications must conform to the Prack\_Interface_MiddlewareApp interface, which is stupidly easy to implement:
+All Prack applications must conform to the <tt>Prack\_Interface_MiddlewareApp</tt> interface, which is stupidly easy to implement:

 	interface Prack_Interface_MiddlewareApp
 	{